garysweaver/stepford/README.md

 Stepford
 =====

-Stepford is a wrapper and generator for FactoryGirl to automate stuff and make it easier to use.
+Stepford is a wrapper and generator for [FactoryGirl][factory_girl] and [FactoryGirl Cache][factory_girl-cache] to automate stuff and make it easier to use.

-Stepford::FactoryGirl automatically recursively creates/builds/stubbed factories for null=false and/or presence validated associations.
-It also lets you specify method name and arguments/options to factory girl for associations.
+`Stepford::FactoryGirl` (and there is a short rspec helper) automatically recursively creates/builds/stubbed factories for null=false and/or presence validated associations.
+It also lets you specify method name and arguments/options to FactoryGirl for associations.

 e.g. if the following is required:
 * Bar has a required association called house_special which uses the :beer factory, and we have a block we want to send into it
 * Beer has specials that you want to build as a list of 3 using the :tuesday_special_offer factory

-then you could set that up like this:
+you could set that up like this:

     Stepford::FactoryGirl.create_list(:bar, with_factory_options: {
       house_special: [:create, :beer, {blk: ->(beer) do; beer.bubbles.create(attributes_for(:bubbles)); end}],